 ChatGPT is an AI-powered tool which has access to information on the internet—all the way up till 2021.
-If you ask it a question, it will give you the answer.

 Of course, the answer might not be completely accurate or original.
 It does rely on potentially old information and only what’s available online, after all.

 However, what worried Google is the fact that it gives an answer and not a list of pages.
 A complete, coherent answer.